victoria-kaloudis/victoria-kaloudis.github.io/README.md

 ### Artifacts

-The following artifacts representi my growth in the Computer Science program at SNHU.
+The following artifacts represent my growth in the Computer Science program at SNHU.
 The artifacts demonstrate enhancements in the following categories: Software Design and Engineering, Algorithms and Data Structures, and Databases.

 #### Original Artifact
 [Original Pseudocode IT-145 Artifact](Original_Artifact_Pseudocode.docx "Original Artifact Pseudocode")